Darin LaHood: Tenure

+LaHood has called himself a fiscal conservative focused on budget issues.

-LaHood serves on the House Ways and Means Committee.
+LaHood serves on the House Ways and Means Committee and the Committee on the Chinese Communist Party.

 On May 25, 2016, LaHood introduced legislation through the Science, Space, and Technology Committee that approved the Networking and Information Technology Research and Development (NITRD) Modernization Act of 2016.
 The NITRD Program was originally authorized by the High Performance Computing Act of 1991.
 NITRD is the federal government's primary research portfolio on transformative high-end computing, high-speed networking, high capacity systems software, cybersecurity, and related advanced information technologies.

 LaHood drew criticism from constituents for declining to hold an open town hall during the February 2017 recess.
 Constituents from across the 18th congressional district gathered in Bloomington Normal and Jacksonville to request a town hall to discuss a variety of issues, including access to health care, immigration laws, and freedom of the press.
 LaHood spoke to the demonstrators outside the Farm Bureau building in Peoria who had come to push for a town hall, saying: "We live in a democracy.
 People may not always agree with me and that's why I have to go before voters like I did in November.
 I was fortunate to receive 72 percent of the vote in that election.
 But this is part of the process."

+In 2025, with increasing pressure to host a town hall, Lahood insisted that he was accessible to constituents.
+Despite the reassurance, Lahood failed to attend a town hall hosted in his honor on March 26, 2025, in Peoria, IL.

 LaHood is a member of the Republican Main Street Partnership and the Republican Study Committee.

-Legislature
+Legislation

 LaHood voted for the Tax Cuts and Jobs Act of 2017.
 In a letter to the editor in the State Journal Register, he stated that the bill would help his constituents save money and make businesses more competitive globally, including State Farm Insurance, John Deere, and other local businesses.

 During the 116th Congress (2019-2020), LaHood cosponsored the Great American Outdoors Act H.R.1957, establishing the National Parks and Public Land Legacy Restoration Fund for priority deferred maintenance projects on federal lands managed by the National Park Service, the Forest Service, the U.S. Fish and Wildlife Service, the Bureau of Land Management, and the Bureau of Indian Education.
 In FY2021-FY2025, the fund will accrue up to $1.9 billion per year from revenues on federal lands and waters received from oil, gas, coal, or alternative or renewable energy development.